Quiver semi-invariants and SAGBI bases: SAGBI bases for the Kronecker quiver

 \section{SAGBI bases for the Kronecker quiver}

-Recall the definition of a SAGBI basis: \begin{mydef} A collection of elements $S \subset R$ of a graded ring $R$ is a \emph{SAGBI basis} if, for every $f \in R$, the leading term of $f$ is a product of leading terms of elements from $S$. \end{mydef} So far, the results for quiver semi-invariants of a Kronecker quiver follow what is known about the semi-invariants of the Grassmannian.
+Recall the definition of a SAGBI basis: \begin{mydef} Let $R$ be a sub-algebra of a polynomial ring $P=\CC[x_1,\dots,x_m]$, together with a total order on the monomials of $P$.
+Given a polynomial $f$, let $\LM(f)$ be its leading monomial under this term order.
+A collection of elements $S \subset R$ is a \emph{SAGBI basis} for $R$ if

+\end{mydef} So far, the results for quiver semi-invariants of a Kronecker quiver follow what is known about the semi-invariants of the Grassmannian.
 However, to move from a vector space basis of the semi-invariant ring to a SAGBI basis, we need to consider factorization.
 Let $f$ be a semi-invariant.
 There are two questions one can ask about factorization: \begin{enumerate} \item Does $f$ factor into a product of two semi-invariants? \item Does the leading monomial, $\LM(f)$, of $f$ factor into the product of the leading term of two semi-invariants? \end{enumerate} For the Grassmannian, the answer to both questions always coincide.
 If $T$ is a semi-standard tableau, $D(T)$ is a product of the determinants corresponding to each of its columns.
 This implies that the semi-invariant ring of the Grassmannian has a SAGBI basis corresponding to the semi-standard tableaux with a single column.

 The following example illustrates how the leading term of a semi-invariant can factor, while the semi-invariant itself does not. \begin{eg} Consider the Kronecker quiver with with dimension vector $(2,2)$ and $6$ arrows.
 The following tableaux are a linked pair: